MysteryPancake/Houdini-Fun/NDC.md

 Assuming no distortion, depth maps are easy to project using NDC coordinates.

-You can get a depth map from COPS using Rasterize Geometry with `intrinsic:depth_eye`.
+You can get a depth map from Copernicus using Rasterize Geometry with `intrinsic:depth_eye`.

 <img src="./images/ndc/copsdepth.png" width="700">